This guide is for educational, research, and harm reduction purposes only.

 The Medicinal Mushroom Dispensary, started by Dana Larsen, a veteran Canadian cannabis advocate, was one of the first Canadian online shops.

-Larsen’s plans to also open a Vancouver storefront was given a boost when a motion to halt his plans was defeated six to two by the city council in September 2019.
+Larsen’s plans to open a Vancouver storefront was given a boost when a motion to halt his plans was defeated six to two by the city council in September 2019.
 The city seems to encourage expanding access to the medicine, and to turn a blind eye to Larsen’s activities.

 Here are some more examples of Canadian online mushroom shops: